Microgrids-X/Microgrids.jl/README.md

 <img alt="Microgrid sizing illustration" src="https://github.com/Microgrids-X/Microgrids-artwork/raw/main/svg/microgrid_sizing.svg" width="250px">

-Microgrids.jl can model a microgrid project consisting of:
+`Microgrids.jl` can model a microgrid project consisting of:
 - One load (described by a time series)
 - One dispatchable generator (e.g. Diesel or hydrogen-powered)
 - One energy storage (battery)
-- Any number of non-dispatchable sources, typically renewable like wind or solar power
+- Any number of non-dispatchable sources, typically renewable like wind or solar power, also modeled from on time series

 The energy dispatch at each instant of the simulated operation is a simple “load following” rule-based control.
 The load is power in priority from the dispatchable sources, then the battery, and only using the dispatchable generator as a last recourse.

-Microgrids.jl is part of the [Microgrids.X](https://github.com/Microgrids-X/) project which provides sibling packages in other languages (e.g. in Python) to better serve the need of different users (e.g. students).
+`Microgrids.jl` is part of the [Microgrids.X](https://github.com/Microgrids-X/) project which provides sibling packages in other languages (e.g. in Python) to better serve the need of different users (e.g. students).

 The work on the Julia package specifically focuses on:
-- **simulation speed** (about 0.2 ms to evaluate one microgrid project, using 1 year of load/solar/wind data at an hourly timestep), way better than pure Python (25 ms for the same task)
+- **simulation speed** (about 0.2 ms to evaluate one microgrid project, using 1 year of load/solar/wind data at an hourly timestep), way better than pure Python (11 ms for the same task).
+  See the [perf](perf) folder for simulation performance benchark.
 - **differentiable model**: the exact gradient on the objective function (with respect to sizing parameters) can be computed using [ForwardDiff](http://www.juliadiff.org/ForwardDiff.jl/).

     - Thanks to our careful treatment of types (and the thanks to ForwardDiff and Julia),